Qlexio/ovis2_local/README.md

 https://github.com/AIDC-AI/Ovis/?tab=readme-ov-file#install

-The usage of [UV from Astral](https://docs.astral.sh/uv/) is highly recommanded for the virtualenv creation and packages installation as they are heavy ones (`conda` is going to take forever).
+The usage of [UV from Astral](https://docs.astral.sh/uv/) is highly recommended for the virtual environment creation and packages installation as they are heavy ones (`conda` is going to take forever...).
+For `pip` usage, the commands are quite the same.
+Remove `uv` to use standard pip.

 ## 2. Download the model's weights